infinitered/gluegun/docs/README.md

 ## API

-Read more by clicking the items to the left.
+Read more about the Gluegun Toolbox API by clicking the items to the left.

 ## Sponsors